Knative is a platform for running serverless workloads on Kubernetes. This guide will show you how to run basic Knative workloads in gVisor.

 metadata:

-name: config-features
+name: config-deployment

 namespace: knative-serving